 …in Dubrovnik…

-The wondrous Luminart Light Festival takes over Dubrovnik’s Old Town from 7th to 9th November 2025.
+The wondrous Luminart Light Festival takes over Dubrovnik’s Old Town in early November.
 Expect spectacular light and sound installations on some of the city’s most famous sights.

 …in Zagreb…